-1NPS/FWS/BIA – Cost estimate should be based on estimated final cost of the incident.
+1 NPS/FWS/BIA – Cost estimate should be based on estimated final cost of the incident.

-2BLM/NPS – District Managers/Park Superintendents will provide written notification to the state/regional and/or national director when an incident meets or exceeds federal combined expenditures of $5 million and/or $10 million in suppression costs, and more than 50% of the burned acres are managed by the BLM/NPS.
-Written notifications should be emailed with a cc to the Fire and Aviation Directorate Assistant Director/Chief, Branch of Wildland Fire.

-3BIA – For fires costing less than $5 million WFDSS approval authority is delegated to the Agency Superintendent for lands within the Fairbanks Agency (Doyon Region).
+2 BIA – For fires costing less than $5 million WFDSS approval authority is delegated to the Agency Superintendent for lands within the Fairbanks Agency (Doyon Region).
 Outside of the Fairbanks Agency, decisions for fires costing less than $5 million will be approved by the Associate Regional Director.

+3 BLM–Alaska approvals have been re-delegated to the Field Manager per agency policy.
+District Managers will provide written notification to the State Director when an incident meets or exceeds federal combined expenditures of $5 million and more than 50% of the burned acres are managed by DOI and ANCSA.
+District Managers will provide written notification to the National Director when an incident meets or exceeds federal combined expenditures of $10 million and more than 50% of the burned acres are managed by DOI and ANCSA.
+Written notifications should be emailed with a cc to the BLM Fire and Aviation Directorate Assistant Director.

+4 NPS – Park Superintendents will provide written notification to the regional and/or agency director when an incident meets or exceeds federal combined expenditures of $5 million and/or $10 million in suppression costs, AND more than 50% of the burned acres are managed by the NPS.
+Written notifications should be emailed with a cc to the Chief, Branch of Wildland Fire.

-4FWS – WFDSS approval authority in Alaska has been delegated to Refuge Mangers for all fires.
+5 FWS – WFDSS approval authority in Alaska has been delegated to Refuge Mangers for all fires.
 The R7 Chief of Refuges will be notified when combined federal expenditures exceed $5 million, and the R7 Chief of Refuges and National Director will be notified when combined federal expenditures exceed $10 million.

-5FS- This authority may be delegated to the next lower level if the line officer at the lower next level meets Line Officer wildfire response certification requirements.
+6 ANCSA Corporations – AFS retains fiscal and joint jurisdictional responsibility for ANCSA Corporation lands in USFS Protection although there is no mechanism for funds exchange between BLM and USFS.

-6Other Federal and Department of Defense Agencies As of March 2018, the only suppression agreement with the military in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
+7 Other Federal and Department of Defense Agencies U.S. Army Garrison Alaska (USAG Alaska) manages some lands in conjunction with the Bureau of Land Management.
+The AFS Military FMO works with USAG Alaska and BLM to determine Jurisdictional Agency for fires on these lands.
+As of March 2019, the only suppression agreement with the Army in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
 There are no reimbursable arrangements in place for other federal and military lands in Alaska, including the Fort Greely Missile Defense site.

-7ANCSA Corporations – AFS retains fiscal and joint jurisdictional responsibility for ANCSA Corporation lands in USFS Protection although there is no mechanism for funds exchange between BLM and USFS.
+A 2019 agreement between Alaska DNR and the U.S. Air Force Joint-Base Elmendorf-Richardson describes fire management roles and responsibilities for fires occurring on the base.

+8 USFS- This authority may be retained at the Regional Forester level.

 Fires with Federal Emergency Management Agency Reimbursable Expenses

 If an incident affects lands within State jurisdiction, expenditures may qualify for the Fire Management Assistance Grant Program (FMAG) under Federal Emergency Management Agency (FEMA).
 A new incident number/FireCode may be issued to track expenses during the FEMA qualifying period.
 This grant program is applicable to fires occurring on state and private lands (not including Native Allotments or Native Corporation lands) regardless of Protecting Agency.
 Reference Clause 47 below for billing procedures and documentation requirements.